GenericConfluent/GenericConfluent.github.io/content/blog/blender-portal.md

 title = 'Blender Portal'
 description = "Quest for a decent portal setup in blender.
-No stylization, just infinite recursion and mesh teleporation." tags = ['blender', 'math', 'effects']
+No stylization, just infinite recursion and mesh teleporation." tags = ['blender', 'math', 'effects'] draft = true
 +++
-I somehow got possesed by the idea that I *needed* to implement a portal in blender, and a proper explanation of the theory surrounding the implementation details seemed quite lacking--and I like to have a concrete handle on what I'm doing when I work on something.
+I somehow got possesed by the idea that I *needed* to implement a portal in blender, and a proper explanation of the theory surrounding the implementation details seemed quite lacking&mdash;and I like to have a concrete handle on what I'm doing when I work on something.
 So here we are.
 The goal of this post is not quite to create a radical new and better portal impl, but moreso to pick among the pieces people have already developed and assemble them into a good and reusable impl.